tendermint/tendermint/spec/blockchain/blockchain.md

-	NextValidatorsHash []byte // validators for the next block ConsensusHash      []byte // consensus params for current block AppHash            []byte // state after txs from the previous block LastResultsHash    []byte // root hash of all results from the txs from the previous block
+	NextValidatorsHash []byte // validators for the next block ConsensusHash      []byte // consensus params for current block AppHash            []byte // state after txs from the previous block LastResultsHash    []byte // root hash of BeginBlock events, root hash of all results from the txs from the previous block, and EndBlock events

 	// consensus info
 	EvidenceHash    []byte // evidence included in the block